Islam in China (1912–present): Different Treatment of Hui Muslims and Uyghur Muslims

 Different Muslim ethnic groups in different regions are treated differently by the government of the People's Republic of China in regards to religious freedom.
 Hui Muslims, who can practice their religion, build Mosques, and have their children attend Mosques, while more controls are placed on Uyghurs in Xinjiang.
 Hui Muslims who are employed by the state are allowed to fast during Ramadan unlike Uyghurs in the same positions, the amount of Hui going on Hajj is expanding, and Hui women are allowed to wear veils, while Uyghur women are discouraged from wearing them and Uyghurs find it difficult to get passports to go on Hajj.
-China does not enforce the law against children attending Mosques on non-Uyghurs in areas outside of Xinjiang.
+China does not enforce the law against children attending Mosques in non-Uyghurs in areas outside of Xinjiang.

 Although religious education for children is officially forbidden by law in China, the Communist party allows Hui Muslims to violate this law and have their children educated in religion and attend Mosques while the law is enforced on Uyghurs.
 After secondary education is completed, China then allows Hui students who are willing to embark on religious studies under an Imam.